 Other trails through the woods

 Numerous mountain bike trails can also be found, meandering their way around the wood.
-You can find a map and a bit more about that here.

 The difficulty of the trails in Rosscahill Woods